At 72 years old, Robbie is one of the longest-serving volunteers with our Older Persons' service.

 Robbie also provides vital one-to-one person-centred support to service users in their own home and in their communities.
 Through his one-to-one sessions, Robbie has significantly improved the lives of many, including RealLiving member Bob.

-When Bob first joined he lacked confidence, had no social networks, and was withdrawn.
-Since being matched with Robbie, Bob has enjoyed trips to museums, the new Forth Crossing and visits to see his brother.
+When Bob first joined he lacked confidence, had no friends and was withdrawn.
+But since being matched with Robbie, he has enjoyed trips to museums, the new Forth Crossing and visits to see his brother.

 I like being around Robbie as he is outgoing, whereas I am a very quiet person.
 He has brought me out of my shell.
-He talks to everyone and it makes me talk to people too.RealLiving service user Bob
+He talks to everyone and it makes me talk to people too.Older Persons' service user Bob

 Robbie is always keen to welcome new members to the RealLiving service; he plays an active role in the social cafes, helping new members feel at ease, and encouraging them to participate in various activities.
 He hates to see anyone miss out; he regularly uses his own car to provide transport to six isolated cafe members.
 Without his generosity they would be unable to attend.